 • Your valid California Instruction Permit

 • Proof of successful completion of the BRC or an acceptable DMV Motorcycle Skills Test completion certificate.
 If you took the skills test, then bring your certificate and eye exam results.
-Also, if you passed the knowledge test already, bring it too.
+Also, if you passed the motorcycle safety course already, bring it too.
 Make sure all documents are originals!
 No photocopies will be accepted!

 If everything is okay – pay the fees, take your vision test and you will be able to get a motorcycle learner permit.
 It is valid for 1 year.